misterwhybe/FinalProject/PROCESS.md

 if year != 2008:
     i += year - 2008
 This way, it is calculated how much difference there is between the current chosen year and 2008, and this amount is added to i so it takes the next year.

+# Day 2 (Thursday, 10-01-2019)
+Today I finished my world map.
+The map is now interactive, if you hover over the country you can see the Life Ladder value of 2008, if you click it a bar chart will pop up to show how the Life Ladder developed over the last 10 years.
+The bar chart works as well.
+The countries in the world map also have a colour which devides them into the Life Ladder level, so it is easier to see which countries are on the same Life Ladder.